dbartels13/Common/Common/Readme.md

 [BinaryList](@ref BinaryListMd): Fast searching of a list

+[Compression](@ref CompressionMd): Shrinking a string (eg. serialized object)

 [Dynamic Sql](@ref DynamicSqlMd): Helper for building a complex sql statement

 [Extension Methods](@ref Sphyrnidae.Common.Extensions): All kinds of extension methods

+[Named Locker](@ref NamedLockerMd): Allows items to be locked on a name instead of the same global object

+[Path and Url Builder](@ref PathsMd): Methods for building URL's or Paths

+[Retry](@ref RetryMd): Executes something repeatedly until no exception is thrown

+[SafeTry](@ref SafeTryMd): Wrapper around try/catch statements, with some automated exception handling

+[Serialize](@ref SerializeMd): Performs de/serialization of either XML or JSON string/objects

+[Service Locator](@ref ServiceLocatorMd): Allows injection of any service by injecting a single service instead

 ## Interface-Based Functionality {#OverviewInterfaceMethodsMd}
 These pieces of functionality are abstracted into an interface.